seojuncha/seojuncha.github.io/_i18n/en/_posts/2025-11-03-arm-assembly-pre-post-index.md

 Use **pre-index** when you need to move to the next element before accessing it, and **post-index** when you want to access the current element first.

-In the next post, we’ll extend this concept and explore **how the CPU perceives and accesses memory**, including **instruction pipeline operations** in detail.
+In the next post, we’ll extend this idea to **stack operations** and explore how `LDM`/`STM` can load or store multiple registers efficiently.